 Honolulu Housing Trend

 The Honolulu real estate market continues to be a buyers market but trends show stabilization and many areas are starting to see increases in value.
 From the timeframe spanning June 2011 to August 2011, the median home sales price for Honolulu homes was approximately $385,000 as based upon 851 homes sold.
 Honolulu continues to be a favorable location for those looking for real estate as the island of Oahu, Hawaii, remains a top destination for tourism and vacationers.
-Price ranges can vary greatly depending on what area or neighborhood that you are looking to buy a home in.
-Popular neighborhoods such as Waikiki and Hawaii Kai have average listing prices of $668,151 and $1,212,515 respectively.
+Price ranges can vary greatly depending on what area or neighborhood you are looking to buy a home in.
+Popular neighborhoods such as Waikiki and Hawaii Kai have average listing prices of $480,000 and $995,000 respectively as of September 2021.

 The Robin McCann Team can help you identify the right home for you or help you sell your property and advise you on the best strategies based on market conditions.
 Let our years of real estate experience be put to work for you.
 With many things to do and places to see that makes Honolulu a Top Destination in the world, you will always find value with owning a Honolulu real estate.

 While it has not been determined when the Polynesian migrants first came to what is now known as Honolulu, there are some indications of a settlement on the grounds as early as the 12th century.
 English Captain William Brown was the first foreigner to use Honolulu Harbor as a port in 1794.
 Word of mouth got out quickly and, soon, merchants were utilizing Honolulu Harbor a mainstay for ships on their travels back and forth from Asia to North America.